An STI is diagnosed in a young person every 4 minutes in England

 PHE‘s ‘Protect Against STIs‘ campaign highlights the increased likelihood of contracting a life-changing STI if people have sex without a condom.
 The impact of having an STI is significant, particularly if left untreated as they can cause major health issues, including pelvic inflammatory disease, infertility, swollen or painful testicles, and reactive arthritis.
 In pregnant women, STIscan lead to higher risk of miscarriage or stillbirth.

-The majority of STIs (like chlamydia) are symptomless, and gonorrhoea is becoming increasingly resistant to antibiotics and at risk of becoming untreatable in the future.
-PHE’s campaign, therefore, encourages condom use, as prevention is better than cure.
+The majority of STIs (like chlamydia) are symptomless, and gonorrhea is becoming increasingly resistant to antibiotics and at risk of becoming untreatable in the future.
+PHE‘s campaign, therefore, encourages condom use, as prevention is better than cure.

-In a bid to get the nation’s young adults talking about and having safe sex, TV personality Sam Thompson (who appears in Made in Chelsea and Celebs Go Dating) hits the streets to find out young people’s attitudes to sexual health and condom use.
+Similarly, in a bid to get the nation’s young adults talking about and having safe sex, TV personality Sam Thompson (who appears in Made in Chelsea and Celebs Go Dating) hits the streets to find out young people’s attitudes to sexual health and condom use.